plone/volto/docs/source/blocks/block-style-wrapper.md

 }
 ```

-## Using the classNames in your block
+## Using `className` in your block

-The resultant class names injected as a `className` prop into the wrapped Block.
-So you can use it in the root component of your block view and edit components, as follows:
+The resultant class names are injected as a `className` prop into the wrapped block.
+Thus you can use it in the root component of your block view and edit components as follows:

 ```jsx
 const BlockView = (props)=> (